-FIG. 10a illustrates a treatment device 38 including a connection to power source, a magnetic field generating device 39 and mechanical waves and/or pressure generating device 40
+FIG. 10a illustrates a treatment device 38 including a connection to power source, a magnetic field generating device 39 and mechanical waves and/or pressure generating device 40.

-Alternatively the treatment device may include at least one device generating both, the magnetic field and the mechanical wave and/or pressure.
-Such a device may be the magnetic field generating device, e.g. a magnetic field generating device, including a metal or ferromagnetic material within proximity of the magnetic field generating device.
+Alternatively, the treatment device may include at least 30 one device generating both, the magnetic field and the mechanical wave and/or pressure.
+Such a device may be the magnetic field generating device, e.g. a magnetic field generating device, including a metal or ferromagnetic material within proximity of the magnetic field generating 35 device.
 The generated mechanical wave may be shock wave generated by electromagnetic principle.
-Alternatively the mechanical wave may be a vibration.
+Alternatively, the mechanical wave may be a vibration.

-FIG. 10b illustrates alternative treatment applied to the patient 37 by two separate treatment devices, i.e. by a device providing magnetic treatment 41 and a device providing mechanical waves and/or pressure 42.
+FIG. 10b illustrates alternative treatment applied to the patient 37 by two separate treatment devices, i.e. by a device 40 providing magnetic treatment 41 and a device providing mechanical waves and/or pressure 42.

 An applicator providing mechanical treatment to the patient may be separate from the applicator including a magnetic field generating device.
-Alternatively, the mechanical treatment and the time-varying magnetic field may be provided to the patient by a common applicator.
-Alternatively applicator providing mechanical treatment may be attached to the applicator providing the time-varying magnetic field or vice versa.
-Alternatively the mechanical 5 applicator may be separate from the magnetic applicator and both applicators may be removably attached to a common mechanical fixture.
+Alternatively, the 45 mechanical treatment and the time-varying magnetic field may be provided to the patient by a common applicator.
+Alternatively, applicator providing mechanical treatment may be attached to the applicator providing the time-varying magnetic field or vice versa.
+Alternatively, the mechanical 50 applicator may be separate from the magnetic applicator and both applicators may be removably attached to a common mechanical fixture.

 The treatment effect may be enhanced by applying negative pressure to the skin below the applicator.
-The negative pressure may be in the range of 1 Pa to 50 kPa below the atmospheric pressure, preferably in the range of 0.1 to 25 kPa below the atmospheric pressure, more preferably in the range of 1 to 15 kPa below the atmospheric pressure, most preferably in the range of 3 to 8 kPa below the atmospheric 15 pressure.
+The negative 55 pressure may be in the range of 1 Pa to 50 kPa below the atmospheric pressure, preferably in the range of 0.1 to 25 kPa below the atmospheric pressure, more preferably in the range of 1 to 15 kPa below the atmospheric pressure, most preferably in the range of 3 to 8 kPa below the atmospheric 60 pressure.
 The skin may be pulled towards the inner surface of the applicator.
 Hence a contact may be enabled by applying the negative pressure.
 Further the skin may be stretched and a thickness of the skin may decrease.
-Alternatively the blood and/or lymph flow may be promoted.

-The treatment effect may be enhanced by application of a positive pressure.
-The dermal blood flow may also be limited and/or eliminated by applying a constant static pressure.
-The pressure greater than systolic blood pressure may be used for temporary pushing the blood out of the 25 dermal and/or subcutaneous veins.
-Alternatively the pressure application may provide correct contact of the applicator with the patient's skin.
+Alternatively, the blood and/or lymph flow may be promoted.
+65 limited and/or eliminated by applying a constant static pressure.
+The pressure greater than systolic blood pressure may be used for temporary pushing the blood out of the dermal and/or subcutaneous veins.
+Alternatively, the pressure application may provide correct contact of the applicator with the patient's skin.